pipparichter/selenobot/README.md

 # Selenobot

 ## Requirements
 What are the packages and software the user is already assumed to have installed?
 So far, I think it is just Python and Miniconda (or Anaconda).
+Also CD-HIT.

 ## Installation